mathlingua/mathlingua-language-support/README.md

 ## Release Notes

+### 0.15.0 (2020-07-14)
+- Fix an issue with the display of parse errors sometimes not appearing.
+- Add a preview button in the top right corner of vscode used to activate the preview of the current Mathlingua document.

 ### 0.14.0 (2020-07-13)
 - A Mathlingua Java subprocess is now used to perform operations for the extension.